+Carrie A. Sipes, M.S.

 Communication Studies (M.S.)
 A minimum of 30 or 33 graduate semester hour credits is required for the completion of the Master of Science degree in Communication Studies.
 The number of hours required will be determined following an interview with each applicant to select the appropriate culminating experience for the degree: a thesis (30 s.h.) or a professional communications project (33 s.h.).
 Applicants who do not have an undergraduate degree in communication/journalism or extensive professional experience in communications will be required to take the appropriate graduate courses to make up this deficiency.
 (These courses will count as part of the student's program of study.)
 All applicants must provide two professional letters of reference and must provide a typed 400-500 word essay on the topic of benefits to be gained by completing this degree.
 All applicants who do not have an overall undergraduate quality point average of 2.75 or greater will be required to take the Graduate Record Exam (GRE) prior to admission.
 All students accepted into the program must apply for candidacy status for the degree after completing at least six semester hours of graduate communications (COM) courses and any graduate deficiency courses specified by the department chair, provided he or she has earned at least 3.0, B average in all courses completed.
-Applications for candidacy status may be obtained from the communication/journalism department office.

-In order to qualify for a Master of Science

-degree in communication studies, a candidate must satisfy one of the following study plans:

-1. Complete a minimum of 30 graduate semester hour credits (course numbers 400 or higher) with a B average including a written thesis which is certified as acceptable by a three-person committee of the Communication Studies faculty.

-2. Complete a minimum of 33 graduate semester hour credits with a B average including a communications project which is certified as acceptable by a member of the communication studies faculty who serves as the project advisor.
+Applications for candidacy status may be obtained from the communication/journalism department office and/or website.
+In order to qualify for a Master of Science degree in communication studies, a candidate must satisfy one of the following study plans: - 1.
+Complete a minimum of 30 graduate semester hour credits (course numbers 400 or higher) with a B average including a written thesis certified as acceptable by a three-person committee of the Communication Studies faculty. - 2.
+Complete a minimum of 33 graduate semester hour credits with a B average including a communications project certified as acceptable by a member of the communication studies faculty who serves as the project advisor.
+Communication Studies The communication studies program is directed to: - 1.
+The media professional who seeks personal enrichment and who wants to advance in his/her career; - 2.

-Communication Studies

-The communication studies program is directed to:

-- The media professional who seeks personal enrichment and who wants to advance in his/her career: - 2.
 The baccalaureate degree holder in communications who wishes to refine and build upon previous academic preparation in communications. - 3.
 The baccalaureate degree holder in another discipline who wishes to prepare for a career in the professional communications field.
 The goal of the program is to graduate students who have a sophisticated grasp of the theoretical and practical aspects of communications.
-In order to pursue a broadbased program of theory and research, and upon approval of the student's advisor, students may choose up to three graduate courses in other disciplines (i.e., human communication studies, English, political science, psychology, sociology, computer science, etc.).

-REQUIRED COURSES (12 credits) COM500 Communication Theory COM544 Advanced Communication Problems COM561 Press and Public Affairs COM600 Introduction to Mass Communication Research

-ELECTIVES (18-24 credits with advisement)

-Students choose communications and related interdisciplinary courses to satisfy professional goals and personal interests.
-Students are limited to three interdisciplinary courses
+In order to pursue a broad-based program of theory and research, and upon approval of the student's advisor, students may choose up to three graduate courses in other disciplines (i.e., human communication studies, English, political science, psychology, sociology, computer science, etc.).
+REQUIRED COURSES (12 credits) COM500 Communication Theory COM544 Advanced Communication Problems COM561 Press and Public Affairs COM600 Introduction to Mass Communication Research ELECTIVES (18-24 credits with advisement) Students choose communications and related interdisciplinary courses to satisfy professional goals and personal interests.
+Students are limited to three interdisciplinary courses.
 Communication Studies Electives:

 COM400 Public Relations Writing

-COM451 Electronic News Gathering
+COM451 Electronic Field Production

-COM452 Electronic Field Production
+COM452 Electronic News Gathering

-COM460 Case Studies in Public Relations
+COM460 Case Studies in Public

+Relations

 COM470 Digital Photography

 COM475 Book Production

 COM476 Magazine Design

 COM481 Interactive Media Design

 COM482 Internet Communication

-COM511 Modes of Film Communication
+COM511 Modes of Film

+Communication

 COM516 Photographic Communication

-COM526 Emerging Mass Media Technologies
+COM526 Emerging Mass Media

+Technologies

 COM530 Law and the Media

 COM536 World Broadcasting Systems

-COM570 Fundraising and Association Public Relations
+COM570 Fundraising and Association

+Public Relations

-COM603 Professional Project in Mass Communications
+COM603 Professional Project in Mass

+Communications

 COM609 Internship I

 COM610 Internship II

 COM612-613 Thesis I-II

 Interdisciplinary Electives:

-With their advisers' approval, students may select up to three interdisciplinary courses which enrich and broaden the communication studies curriculum.

-Internships